VonRiddarn/rick-and-morty-compendium/README.md

-# The Ricxk and Morty Compendium
+# The Rick and Morty Compendium
 A streamlined way to look through the public rick and morty api!

 ## 📖 About